Early Years, by Daniel N. Clark

 In 1997, we focused on African-Americans, and moved our opening ceremonies to the Blue Mountain Mall, where we presented a three-week exhibit Northwest Black Pioneers and its archivist, along with other events during the month including problems with English as a second language and a second city hall Youth Forum on Discrimination addressing the question, “How does the Walla Walla Valley accommodate racial, ethnic, and other diversity—what has been the experience of youth, and what role do you think public bodies should play?”

-Since October is a Gay/Lesbian focus month at Whitman College, we began including homophobia events sponsored by the college on our calendars, despite some anticipated criticism.
+Since October is a Gay/Lesbian focus month at Whitman College, we began including homophobia events sponsored by the college on our calendars, despite some initial criticism.

 In 1998, we presented a month-long Syracuse University exhibit at the mall questioning the biological authenticity of racial differences.
 Our 1999 keynote speaker was Antonio Sanchez on “Fruits of Our Labor: The Accomplishments and Contributions of Hispanics in Washington State, 1794 to the present.”
 In 2000, the focus was “Honoring our Elders” emphasizing aging and elder rights, and in 2001 the theme was "Teaching Tolerance" with Morris Dees of the Southern Poverty Law Center in Montgomery, Alabama as our featured speaker, an event which packed 1400-seat Cordiner Hall at Whitman College and initiated a series of high-profile speakers sponsored by the coalition and the three local colleges.

-When we put up the Freedom from Discrimination Month banner across Main Street each October, it makes so much sense to visitors and others in our community that they assume it’s a national event.
-That does make sense, and maybe someday it will be.
+When we put up our Freedom from Discrimination Month banner across Main Street each October, it made so much sense to visitors and others in our community that they assumed it was a national event, which we hope someday it will be.

-Beyond our annual Race Unity (now Diversity) Day and Freedom from Discrimination Month activities, the Coalition has an annual entry in the Walla Walla Fair Parade on Labor Day Weekend, and serves as a general sounding board for human relations problems in the community.
-Our parade entries organized by Virginia Harrison have been times of celebration with kids of all backgrounds riding Phil Monfort’s ponies or carousel, and the rest of us becoming clowns.
+Beyond our annual Race Unity Day, later called Diversity Day, and Freedom from Discrimination Month activities, the Coalition for several years had an annual entry in the Walla Walla Fair Parade on Labor Day Weekend, and served as well as a general sounding board for human relations problems in the community.
+Our parade entries organized by Virginia Harrison were times of celebration with children of all backgrounds riding Phil Monfort’s ponies or carousel, and the rest of us the leadership becoming clowns.